MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-file-format-transact-sql.md

 ## Examples

 ### A. Create a DELIMITEDTEXT external file format
  This example creates an external file format named *textdelimited1* for a text-delimited file.
 The options listed for FORMAT\_OPTIONS specify that the fields in the file should be separated using a pipe character '|'.
 The text file is also compressed with the Gzip codec.
-If DATA\_COMPRESSION is not specified, the text file is uncompressed.
+If DATA\_COMPRESSION isn't specified, the text file is uncompressed.

  For a delimited text file, the data compression method can either be the default Codec, 'org.apache.hadoop.io.compress.DefaultCodec', or the Gzip Codec, 'org.apache.hadoop.io.compress.GzipCodec'.